edgedb/edgedb/docs/datamodel/links.rst

 ---------------

 Like object types, links in EdgeDB can contain **properties**.
-Link properties can be used to store metadata about links, such as *when* it was created or the *nature/strength* of the relationship.
+Link properties can be used to store metadata about links, such as *when* they were created or the *nature/strength* of the relationship.

 .. code-block:: sdl